Rationalize Denominator Definitions Flashcards | Channels for Pearson+

 Radical

-A mathematical expression involving a root, such as a square root, often represented with the √ symbol.Denominator
+An expression involving a root, such as a square root, often represented with the radical symbol (√).Denominator

 The bottom part of a fraction, indicating the total number of equal parts in the whole.Numerator

-The top part of a fraction, representing how many parts are being considered.Perfect Square
+The top part of a fraction, representing how many parts are being considered.Rational Number

+A value that can be expressed as a ratio of two integers, with a nonzero denominator.Perfect Square

-A number that is the product of an integer multiplied by itself, resulting in a whole number when square rooted.Rational Number
+A number that is the product of an integer multiplied by itself, such as 9 or 16.Conjugate

-A number that can be expressed as a fraction with both numerator and denominator as integers.Conjugate

-A binomial formed by changing the sign between two terms, such as turning a+b into a−b.Binomial
+A binomial formed by changing the sign between two terms, such as turning a + b into a - b.Difference of Squares

+An expression of the form a² - b², which factors into (a + b)(a - b).Binomial

-An algebraic expression containing exactly two terms, typically joined by addition or subtraction.Difference of Squares
+An algebraic expression containing exactly two terms, typically joined by addition or subtraction.Rationalizing the Denominator

-An expression in the form a²−b², which factors into (a+b)(a−b) and eliminates radicals when used with conjugates.Square Root
+A process to eliminate radicals from the bottom of a fraction by multiplying by a suitable expression.Fraction

+A mathematical expression representing the division of one quantity by another.Square Root

-A value that, when multiplied by itself, gives the original number; commonly denoted with the √ symbol.Expression
+A value that, when multiplied by itself, gives the original number; often denoted with the symbol √.Expression

-A combination of numbers, variables, and operations that represents a mathematical value.Fraction
+A combination of numbers, variables, and operations that represents a mathematical value.Equivalent Expressions

-A numerical quantity that is not a whole number, expressed as one integer over another.Foil Method
+Different mathematical forms that have the same value for all variable assignments.Foil Method

-A technique for multiplying two binomials, involving multiplying First, Outer, Inner, and Last terms.Radical Expression
+A technique for multiplying two binomials by multiplying First, Outer, Inner, and Last terms.One-Term Denominator

-An expression that contains a root, such as a square root or cube root, within its terms.Equivalent Expression
+A denominator consisting of a single term, such as just a radical or a number.

-Two expressions that have the same value for all values of their variables, even if they look different.Rationalizing the Denominator